liferay-design/liferay.design/src/markdown/articles/2019/euroia-19-part2.md

 [Hertje Brodersen](http://2019.euroia.org/person/hertje-brodersen/)

-We learned how to identify wicked problems and how to deal with them as well as complex systems:
+In this talk we learned how to identify wicked problems and how to deal with them, as well as complex systems.
+These 3 steps may help:

 1. Context.
-Recognising complexity.
-“Disasters occur when a complex issue is managed as a complicated or simple one” Determine the type of problem (Simple = Bake a cake, Complicated = Build a Rocket, Complex = Raise a child), acknowledge wicked problems, make time to deal with complexity, don’t use formulaic solutions, act, take responsibility.
+The first challenge is recognising complexity.
+As Hertje pointed out “Disasters occur when a complex issue is managed as a complicated or simple one”
+So, the first thing to do is to determine the type of problem you are facing.
+It can be Simple as baking a cake, Complicated as building a Rocket, or Complex as raising a child.
+Once the problem is categorized and we know that we have to face a complex problem, it is time to acknowledge wicked problems, make time to deal with complexity, don’t use formulaic solutions, act and take responsibility.
-2. Planning.
-Ask tough questions, be realistic and pragmatic, practice critical thinking.
+2. Planning a solution.
+For that, ask tough questions, be realistic and pragmatic, and practice critical thinking.
 3. Mindset.
 Designing for complexity.
-“It is your job to make others (and yourself) uncomfortable.”
-Solve for problems, not tools, learn to live with uncertainty, don’t get too comfortable.
+Follow the rule: “It is your job to make others (and yourself) uncomfortable.”
+Solve for problems, not for tools, learn to live with uncertainty and don’t get too comfortable.

 ### Let’s Destroy Silicon Valley

 [Mike Monteiro](http://2019.euroia.org/person/mike-monteiro/)

-I have to say that Mike is a very good speaker.
+The first and best of the keynotes.
+Mike is a very good speaker.
 He talked with passion and energy because we even heard the cracks of the lectern.
-However, we felt at some moments out of context like if we were in a political speech.
-He talked about ethics and morals with cases from Silicon Valley.
-But, in Europe or Spain with our laws most of those cases would never have existed.
+However, we felt at some moments being judged as guilty, as if all designers were resposible to design harmfull and evil products.
+And sometimes a bit out of context like if we were in a political speech.
+He talked about ethics and morals with examples and cases from Silicon Valley.
+But, in Europe with our laws, most of those cases would never have existed.

 ![group of people](/images/posts/euroia-19/euroia19-unionize.jpg)